Before contacting us, make sure one of your questions isn't first answered here.

 Q: what kind of ski touring equipment should i have?

 A: We highly recommend a tech system like the Dynafit Radical or G3 ions.
 Ski size ranging from 100-120mm at the waist is recommended.
+We recommend having compatible ski crampons for your kit.

 Q: What if I'm a snowboarder?